(Additional projects are listed on the The Playful City Lab site.)

-Neighborhood Storytelling System (lead designer, 2018).
-This project investigates how physical objects — including our custom humanities truck — can connect as a “storytelling system” for neighborhoods, including to bring museum content to the streets.
+Neighborhood Storytelling System (lead designer, 2018-2020).
+This project investigates how physical objects — including our custom Humanities Truck — can connect as a “storytelling system” for neighborhoods, including to bring museum content to the streets and public libraries.
 We feature stories from the Smithsonian Anacostia Community Museum (ACM), and its anniversary exhibition, “A Right to The City.”
 We connect the truck to residents’ cell phones, playful paper maps, and even custom phone booths to record new stories.
-We are investigating how strong neighborhoods can tell their own stories by connecting platforms, especially physical to digital.
-In partnership with the DC Public Library and with funding from the ACM, the truck will anchor a series of activities and events around DC, each tied to a specific neighborhood in history and current identity.
+We are showing how cities can tell their own stories by connecting digital platforms to public space — a new kind of infrastructure for civic storytelling.

 Re:Activism Atlanta (August, 2013).
 I helped adapt this civic activist game to Atlanta, and incorporated Vojo — a grassroots tool for activist reporting.
 “Come race through the streets and the past of Atlanta as you work with your team to complete challenges that reveal the hidden history of activism and civil rights in the city!
 Re:Activism Atlanta is a location-based urban game that maps the history of activism onto the streets where it happened.
 Players reenact and re-create the actions that once took place in sites such as Piedmont Park, City Hall, and secret underground spots in the heart of downtown.
 Discover the drama of events from over 100 years ago through playful reenactment and never look at the city in the same way again.”